MVMR: A New Framework for Evaluating Faithfulness of Video Moment Retrieval against Multiple Distractors: Implementation Details

 We use $k=10$ and $d=512$ as a hyperparameter and AdamW optimizer with learning rate 1e-3.

-\paragraph{Bi-Encoder Transformer (BET)} is a dual-modal encoding model which encodes text and video clip features independently.
-The pre-extracted video clip features are encoded using 6-layered transformer and text features are encoded using the Distil-BERT followed by average-pooling function and 3-layered MLPs.
+\textbf{Bi-Encoder Transformer (BET)} is a dual-modal encoding model that encodes text and video clip features independently.
+The pre-extracted video clip features are encoded using a 6-layered transformer, and text features are encoded using the Distil-BERT, followed by the average-pooling function and 3-layered MLPs.